Matthew4335/MLProject/MidtermReport.md

 ## Results

 Below is a table showing several measurements of our model's performance.
 Our model using logistic regression performed much better than we initially expected.
-Most notable of these metrix is the precision for the class 1.
+Most notable of these metrics is the 0.86 precision for the class 1.
 This means that 86% of players predicted to make the All-Rookie team did make the team.
 Additionally, based on the recall for class 1 the model correctly identifies 97% of All-Rookie players.
 Note that these are the results for a model trained on a random split of the data into a training set and a testing set, and they can change slightly depending on how the data is divided.

 Accuracy: 0.97